 We know that our ageing generation is more prone to chronic illnesses and disorders.
 It can sometimes feel like a minefield when it comes to finding the right treatments for our ailments.
 Natural remedies can sometimes offer additional support to sufferers receiving conventional treatment and, in many cases, even though the medicine itself has no scientific basis, the placebo effect alone can have a positive impact on the body and mood.

 What Should You Consider Before Taking Alternative Medicine?

-Just because something is ‘natural’ it does not necessarily mean that it is effective or safe.
-There are many factors that can change how alternative medicines react in your the body.
+Just because something is ‘natural’ does not necessarily mean that it is effective or safe.
+There are many factors that can change how alternative medicines react in your body.
 Make sure to do your own thorough research.
 Be wary of definitive claims and ensure that these are backed up by evidence.
 Testimonials are not evidence.
 You should always consult a doctor or pharmacist to discuss the ramifications of using complementary remedies.
 However, if any of the following apply to the patient, you need to be taking extra precautions:

 - Already take other medicine.

 - Have serious health conditions such as liver or kidney disease.